 She is an ambassador for entrepreneurship, innovation and technology and has been recognised with many accolades, including an MBE for services to the creative industries in 2009, the Queen’s Award for Enterprise Promotion in 2015, and an Honorary Doctorate by The OU in 2017, in recognition of her efforts to promote diversity and inclusion in science and technology.

-Dr Brooke Storer-Church is the head of skills at the Office for Students, with strategic responsibility for developing and managing activities within the Skills policy portfolio.
+Dr Brooke Storer-Church is the Head of Skills at the Office for Students, with responsibility for developing and managing strategic activities within the Access, Inclusion and Skills Directorate.

 Chris Millward is the first Director for Fair Access and Participation in the Office for Students.